AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ```

 #### Collecting into a HashSet
-If you want to ensure uniqueness in your collection, you can collect the output of an iterator into a `HashSet<T>`.
+If you want to ensure uniqueness in your collection, you can collect the output of an iterator into a HashSet&lt;T&gt;.

 Example: